renec-chain/renec/docs/src/developing/clients/javascript-api.md

 | Instruction | The smallest unit of a program that a client can include in a transaction.
 Within its processing code, an instruction may contain one or more cross-program invocations. |
 | Transaction | One or more instructions signed by the client using one or more Keypairs and executed atomically with only two possible outcomes: success or failure. |

-For the full list of terms, see [Solana terminology](https://docs.solana.com/terminology#cross-program-invocation)
+For the full list of terms, see [Renec terminology](https://docs.renec.foundation/terminology#cross-program-invocation)

 ## Getting Started